-Here, we describe the potential utility of the card sorting method for structuring and refining map symbol sets.
-Card sorting has been proposed as a method for delineating categories by researchers and practitioners in a variety of disciplines due to its ability to identify and explicate real or perceived structures in an information space; however, there is little reported application of card sorting within Cartography.
-To span this gap, we offer a framework that prescribes the appropriate methodological parameters for card sorting according to the stage in the design process and the goals of the study.
-We then illustrate the utility of card sorting for Cartography by describing a closed sorting study we conducted on the ANCI INCITS 415-2006 emergency mapping symbol standard.
-Our approached helped us identify several barriers to using the symbol standard, including areas of conceptual overlap among the categories in the standard, potentially missing categories from the standard, and individual symbols in the standard that are consistently misclassified.
+Abstract: In this article, we describe the potential utility of the card sorting method for of the cards (i.e., the sorting criterion).
+Card sorting has been proposed as a method for delineating categories by researchers and practitioners in a variety of disciplines due to its ability to identify and explicate real or perceived structures in an information space; despite this, there is little reported application of card sorting within Cartography.
+To facilitate application of card sorting to cartographic problems, we offer a framework that prescribes the appropriate experimental design settings for the method based on the stage in the design process and the goals of the study.
+We then demonstrate the utility of card sorting for Cartography by describing a closed sorting study we conducted on the ANSI INCITS 415-2006 emergency mapping symbol standard.
+Our approach helped us identify several barriers to using the symbol standard, including areas of conceptual overlap among the categories included in the standard, potentially missing categories from the standard, and individual symbols in the standard that are consistently misclassified.

-1. INTRODUCTION
+1. Introduction

-Categorization is a fundamental way in which the humans make sense of their world, and therefore is a critical way in which knowledge is organized (MacEachren, 1995).
+Categorization is a fundamental way in which humans make sense of their world, and therefore is a critical way in which knowledge is organized (Abler et al., 1971, Lakoff, 1987, MacEachren, 1995, Margolis and Laurence, 1999).
 The card sorting method is a knowledge elicitation technique designed to reveal the conceptual structures, or categorizations, of targeted individuals (Cooke, 1994).
 Card sorting requires participants to organize a set of instances, referred to as cards due to the original use of analog index cards, into internally-homogenous groups, or categories, according to similarity along an identified sorting principle, or criterion (Spencer, 2009).
-Depending on the card sorting variant, the contents of the cards may be different and the sorting criterion and categories may or may not be provided.
+Depending on the card sorting variant, the sorting criterion and categories may or may not be provided and the kind of information placed on the cards may be different (text, images, icons, etc.).

-The potential of card sorting for both academic and practical Cartography is great.
-Card sorting is particularly promising for the design and organization of qualitative point symbol sets that primarily signify difference in kind, as the method works best for grouping cards on the same semantic level (Osgood et al., 1957) into nominal categories (McGeorge and Rugg, 1992) that have a single-level hierarchy (Wood and Wood, 2008).
-Card sorting can be used to categorize previously ungrouped map symbols, critique and refine existing symbol categorizations, identify missing or ambiguous symbols within the set, and suggest appropriate ways to represent the higher-level categorization within the individual symbols.
-Considering the automation of Cartography, card sorting also is a possible technique for injecting expert knowledge into a mapping system that automates the design of symbols and associated legend layouts (Rugg and McGeorge, 2005).
+The potential of card sorting for both cartographic research and practice is substantial.
+As the number of symbols included on the map grows, it becomes increasingly unlikely that map readers will be able to remember and thus immediately identify the feature type represented by each symbol.
+Organizing map symbols into broader categories improves the memorability of symbols by imposing a grouping rule, better delineates key themes within the map when the symbols are designed to reflect their higher-level category, and structures map legends for improved symbol reference.
+Card sorting is particularly promising for the design and organization of qualitative point symbol sets that use pictorial symbols to signify difference in kind, as the method works best for (but is not limited to) sorting items on the same semantic level (Osgood et al., 1957) into nominal categories (McGeorge and Rugg, 1992) that have a single-level hierarchy (Wood and Wood, 2008).
+Additional benefits to the application of card sorting to cartographic design include categorization of previously ungrouped map symbols, critique and refinement of existing symbol categorizations, and identification of missing or ambiguous symbols within a symbol set.
+Finally, the card sorting technique may be useful for integrating expert knowledge into a mapping system that automates the design of symbols and associated legend layouts.